 ErepoXen polysialylated erythropoietin (PSA-EPO) is the second most advanced drug candidate in our clinical pipeline.
 ErepoXen uses our PolyXen technology in treating anemia in Chronic Kidney Disease (CKD) patients.
 It is designed to reduce the dosing frequency by extending circulation time of the therapeutic in the body.
 ErepoXen is a polysialylated form of recombinant erythropoietin (EPO), a hormone produced by the kidneys to maintain red blood cell production and prevent anemia.
 Chronic renal failure or chemotherapy can cause anemia.
 ErepoXen is designed and is being studied to reduce the required frequency of dosage and side effects and to be less immunogenic than existing treatments.
 Clinical results of ErepoXen suggest that the drug candidate can be administered once per month.
 In comparison, other EPOs, such as Aranesp from Amgen and Mircera from Roche, require dosing every 2-4 weeks, whereas ErepoXen is designed to be administered every 6-8 weeks.
-The EPO market is estimated to reach \$11.9 billion by 2020, with the Stage III-IV segment, which we target, to reach approximately \$1.2 billion.
+The EPO market is estimated to reach \$11.9 billion by 2020, with the Stage III-IV segment, which we target, to reach approximately \$1.2 billion, with an expected compounded annual growth of 9.7% from 2014 to 2020.
 ErepoXen is a potentially mainstream drug with a substantial global market if we are successful.